 - given several glasses of water to drink to help flush the chemotherapy drugs through the kidneys and bladder

-- monitored throughout the session – nurses will talk to you about ways to manage side effects
+- monitored throughout the session; nurses will also talk to you about ways to manage side effects

-- able to travel to and from chemo by yourself; it’s recommended that someone is with you the first time in case you feel unwell and to write down any instructions or advice.
+- able to travel to and from treatment by yourself; it’s recommended that someone travels with you the first time in case you feel unwell.

 - Hickman line – inserted into the chest

-- PICC (peripherally inserted central catheter) line – inserted into the arm
+- peripherally inserted central catheter (PICC) line – inserted into the arm

-- port-a-cath (port) – a small device inserted under the skin of the chest or arm.
-You may have a port for months to years.
+- port-a-cath (port) – a device inserted under the skin of the chest or arm.

-Portable pump – This device is programmed to give a prescribed amount of chemotherapy continuously for up to a week.
-The pump does not need to be connected to a power point and is usually attached to a central line.
-It is quite small and can be carried in a bag or belt holster and tucked under a pillow when sleeping.
+A device that gives a prescribed amount of chemotherapy continuously for up to a week.
+It is attached to a CVAD and does not need to be connected to a power point.
+Different types of pumps are used.
+The pumps are small and can be carried in a bag and tucked under a pillow when sleeping.

 Oral chemotherapy – Some people are able to take chemotherapy as tablets or capsules at home.
 Your doctor, nurse or pharmacist will tell you how and when to take them, and how to handle the drugs safely.